 Where did you study for your undergraduate degree?

-What made you decide to study an MA in Democratic Studies?
+Why did you decide to study in the UK?

 Why did you choose to study at POLIS and at Leeds?